garrandall/popular-music-data/tracks/no-chemise-please-gerry-granahan.md

   ranking_list: Billboard Hot 100
   start_date: '1958-08-18'
 ---
-NO CHEMISE, PLEASE
-Artist: Gerry Granahan--(peak Billboard position #23 in 1958)
-Words and music by
-Jodi D'Amour, Arnold Goland, and Gerry Granahan (Granahan also formed Dickey Doo and the Don'ts and The Fireflies) I had a date for the hop last night
+I had a date for the hop last night
 Up to her door everything seemed right
 But to my surprise as I opened the door